Search for global warming

 Oh yes, the IPCC model results came from the IPCC reports, which are allegedly peer-reviewed but the definition of peer in this case might be wanting.
 Peer review is only as good as the balance of agendas of the reviewers which has become painfully obvious not present in the latest email scandals.
 The unmasking of the "hockey-stick graph" fiasco and its aftermath along with the current revelations out of CRU suggest we should not trust the peer-review process to always be completely unbiased.
 Using "peer-review" to counter things is simply arguing from authority without actually addressing the real global warming evidence.

 Hopefully, we don't base policy on the loudest voice!
 But looking at what has happened in 2010 with the cad Tiger Woods, I doubt sense and rational discussion will prevail.

-See this person's introductory comments on the global warming essays page.
+See this person's introductory comments - page 1 of this series - on the global warming essays page.

-See subsequent reactions to this data on the global warming argument list.
+This is page 2.
+See subsequent reactions to this data on page 3, the global warming argument list.